Shopify SEO: 12-Step Guide for Beginners

 1. Set Up a Logical Site Structure

-Website architecture is the way your webpages are organized and how they relate to each other via internal links (links on your pages that lead to other pages on your site).
+Website architecture refers to how your webpages are organized and how they relate to each other through internal links (links on your pages that lead to other pages on your site).

 • Homepage